Budibase/website/content/blog/alternatives/forms/index.md

 Budibase offers an extensive range of integration options too - but our focus is on providing flexibility, rather than rigid connections to individual platforms.
 So, our integration options are mostly focused on data, APIs, infrastructure, authentication, and other development issues.

 Alongside our proprietary API and WebHook support, you can use custom REST and SOAP requests as data sources - as well as automation triggers and actions - providing a highly flexible vehicle for creating custom integration solutions.

+Budibase's AI features, including the AI formula column, can be powered by OpenAI, or your chosen LLM, using our custom AI configs support.
+This opens the door to a range of advanced form use cases, including triaging, categorization, translation, or sentiment analysis.

 We offer optional self-hosting using Kubernetes, Docker, Digital Ocean, Portainer, Podman, and more.
 You can also use a range of external auth tools, with support for OAuth, OpenID, Microsoft Auth, Google Auth, and a range of other SSO solutions - for free.